snakster/snapi/README.md

 In general, conditionals, loops and other constructs would be required, so expressing this in Python code is the approach we prefer.

 That being said, the goal is to make implementing a code generator as easy as possible.
-Eventually this could mean including reusable components for common input schemas and template data models for common programming language.
+Eventually, this could mean including reusable components for common input schemas and template data models for common programming languages.
-All that would be left for the user is writing YAML specs, templates and mapping logic.
+All that would be left to the user is writing YAML specs, templates and mapping logic.